TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ### Bad Dual Groups

 ??? question "Bad dual groups - [Click to show/hide]"
-    These groups take the original release, then they add their own preferred language (ex.
-Portuguese) as the main audio track (AAC 2.0), What results after renaming and FFprobe that the media file will be recognized as Portuguese AAC audio.
-It's a common rule that you add the best audio as first.
+    These groups take the original release and add their own language (ex.
+Portuguese) as the main audio track (AAC 2.0), What results after renaming and FFprobe is that the media file will be recognized as Portuguese AAC audio.
+It's a common rule that you add the best audio as the first track.
-    Also they often even rename the release name in to Portuguese.
+    Also they often even translate/rename the release name to Portuguese.

 ??? example "JSON - [Click to show/hide]"